 "Don't read too much into it."
 I blushed.

 "Relax, I was still awake when she came in.
 I know nothing happened."
+He smirked.
 "Still, I'd say she's taken quite the liking to you.
 You must have done something special to earn her affection."

 "I suppose so."
 I smiled.